KICKS: Kids Investing in Communities through Kindness and Service.

 ORIENTATION TO ADOPTION: Discussion topics include types of adoptions and children available for adoption, the adoption process, current laws, agency policies, fees, and support services available.
 Time is provided for questions.
 No charge.

-APPLICATION: Adoptive applicants submit an application when they proceed. $300.
+APPLICATION: Adoptive applicants submit an application when they proceed. $3300.
+This includes payment for the following services:

-PRE-PLACEMENT ASSESSMENT (HOME STUDY): This necessary assessment of an adoptive family and their desires is handled with utmost care and sensitivity.
+PRE-PLACEMENT ASSESSMENT (also known as PPA or HOME STUDY): This necessary assessment of an adoptive family and their desires is handled with utmost care and sensitivity.
 An experienced specialist will collect information about the adoptive applicants in a relaxed, friendly and open manner over the course of several meetings.
 Included in the Pre-Placement Assessment is a narration and supporting documents such as reference letters, Physician’s Certificates, criminal clearances, financial evaluation, birth certificates, and marriage and divorce decrees.
-Normal process (3 months**): $1500.* Expedited process (requested anytime less than 3 months**): $2000.*

-LEGAL RELINQUISHMENT/ADOPTION FILING SERVICES: Experienced adoption professionals will carefully prepare legal paperwork for all parties to complete the release/consent process and submit it to the probate court in a timely manner. $2500.* Birthparents only, $1500.
-Adoptive parents only, $1500.*
+LEGAL RELINQUISHMENT/ADOPTION FILING SERVICES: Experienced adoption professionals will carefully prepare legal paperwork for all parties to complete the release/consent process and submit it to the probate court in a timely manner. $4000.*

-INTERSTATE and MULTIPLE AGENCY SERVICES: Domestic adoptions involving two states require communication with and approval from each state and each agency.
-Your specialist will insure that all state laws are being met to insure a solid legal placement of the child. $100 per hour.*
+INTERSTATE and MULTIPLE AGENT SERVICES: Domestic adoptions involving two states require communication with and approval from each state and each agency.
+Your specialist will insure that all state laws are being met to insure a solid legal placement of the child.
+If another agent is also processing your adoption, services must be coordinated $1000 flat rate per service.*

 UPDATE TO GREATER HOPES PRE-PLACEMENT ASSESSMENT: An update to a Pre-Placement Assessment may be completed for a client who has a Greater Hopes Pre-Placement Assessment that is less than two years old. $800.00*